Choose the best UI framework for a new line-of-business application

 The healthcare application is an enterprise application that is intended to be deployed to healthcare professionals such as doctors, nurses, and administrators in hospitals.
 The key requirements to focus on for this application are:

-• Modernize existing app.
-The customer has a .NET Framework WPF application and wants to modernize and incorporate some of the existing screens and functionality in the new application over time.
+• Modernize existing app: The customer has a .NET Framework WPF application.
+They want to modernize and incorporate some of the existing screens and functionality in the new application over time.

 Let's walk through all the decision criteria for this project and see how each framework can be used to meet those requirements.